 Excellent communication skills in order to effectively liaise with patients, their whānau and other health care professionals

-Experience providing physiotherapy in women's health is desirable
+Experience providing physiotherapy in a women's health outpatient setting is desirable

 Ko wai mātou | Our Organisation

 Te iwi Ngakaunui – People at Heart